Thursday, June 15, 2023

 Conference ID

-Jointly sponsored by the Pennsylvania Department of Health and Penn State College of Medicine.
+This activity is jointly provided by the Pennsylvania Department of Health and Penn State College of Medicine.

-Each year, the Pennsylvania Department of Health, Division of Immunization and Penn State College of Medicine sponsor a conference to bring immunization partners together to share information, discuss current issues and recommend strategies to improve immunization rates in Pennsylvania.
+Each year, the Pennsylvania Department of Health, Division of Immunization and Penn State College of Medicine presents a conference to bring immunization partners together to share information, discuss current issues and recommend strategies to improve immunization rates in Pennsylvania.

 Audience